 SunTrust Bank, a Georgia-chartered bank, is one of the many banks that offer overdraft protection.
 Jeff Bickerstaff, Jr., was a SunTrust customer who made extensive use of the services provided as part of SunTrust's overdraft protection program.
 Bickerstaff's representative nonetheless contends that the overdraft fees SunTrust charged him in return for these services constitute "interest" that is subject to Georgia's usury law.
-Adopting a view contrary to the consensus among legal authorities in Georgia and elsewhere, the trial court denied SunTrust's motion for summary judgment on this issue, holding that whether overdraft fees constitute interest is for a jury to decide.
+Adopting a view contrary to the consensus among legal authorities in Georgia and elsewhere, the Court of Appeals affirmed the trial court's ruling that whether overdraft fees constitute interest is for a jury to decide.

-The trial court erred in denying SunTrust's motion for summary judgment because overdraft fees are not interest as a matter of law.
+The Court of Appeals erred because overdraft fees are not interest as a matter of law.

 First, overdraft fees do not meet the definition of "interest" as a matter of law or basic economics.
 Interest charges compensate a bank for the use of money loaned.

-Overdraft fees do not: they compensate a bank for approving and processing an overdraft, as well as for the costs of and services associated with administering an overdraft protection program.
+Overdraft fees do not.
+Instead, they compensate a bank for approving and processing an overdraft, as well as for the costs of and services associated with administering an overdraft protection program.
 Unlike interest charges, which vary in amount and are due over time, overdraft fees are a flat fee due immediately.

 Second, the Georgia Legislature has confirmed in an amendment to Georgia's usury law that overdraft fees are not interest.
-This statutory clarification codified the pre-existing views of the Georgia Department of Banking and Finance and the Georgia Attorney General, which have confirmed that overdraft fees are not interest subject to Georgia's usury laws.
+This statutory clarification codified the pre-existing views of the Georgia Department of Banking and Finance and the Georgia Attorney General, which also confirmed that overdraft fees are not interest subject to Georgia's usury laws.
 As Georgia's banking regulator remarked, the contrary view was not only inconsistent with Georgia law, but could cause Georgia banks to terminate overdraft programs, adversely affecting consumers in Georgia counties where Georgia-chartered banks are the primary, if not only, banks present.

 Third, the near-unanimous consensus among courts is that overdraft fees are not interest because they lack the hallmarks of interest charges: they are flat fees charged for overdraft services (not for the use of money), and are contingent upon customers overdrawing their accounts.
-This reasoning is consistent with Georgia authority and confirms that overdraft fees are not interest subject to Georgia's usury law as a matter of law.
+This reasoning aligns with Georgia authority and confirms that overdraft fees cannot be considered interest subject to Georgia's usury statute as a matter of practice as well as established law.